edmcouncil/rdf-toolkit/SesameRdfFormatter.md

+                                   allow prefix-based URI shortening -h,--help                         print out details of the command-line arguments for the program -ibn,--inline-blank-nodes         use inline representation for blank
+                                   nodes.
+NOTE: this will fail if there are any recursive relationships
+                                   involving blank nodes.
+Usually OWL has
+                                   no such recursion involving blank
+                                   nodes.
+It also will fail if any blank nodes are a triple subject but not a triple object.
-                                   allow prefix-based URI shortening -h,--help                         print out details of the command-line arguments for the program -s,--source <arg>                 source (input) RDF file to format -sfmt,--source-format <arg>       source (input) RDF format; one of: auto (select by filename) [default], binary,
+ -s,--source <arg>                 source (input) RDF file to format -sfmt,--source-format <arg>       source (input) RDF format; one of: auto
+                                   (select by filename) [default], binary,